Skip to cookie consent Skip to main content

 One example of this work are new cancer blood tests to check for remaining cancer after surgery that Mass General Brigham researchers helped develop.

-Ryan B. Corcoran, MD, PhD, director of the Tucker Gosnell Center for Gastrointestinal Cancers at Mass General Cancer Center, explains the science behind blood testing for cancer recurrence and how doctors are using it along with other diagnostic procedures to find cancer that may have returned and guide treatment.
+Ryan B. Corcoran, MD, PhD, director of the Tucker Gosnell Center for Gastrointestinal Cancers at Mass General Cancer Center, and Aparna Parikh, MD, medical director of the Center for Young Adult Colorectal Cancer at Mass General Cancer Center explain the science behind blood testing for cancer recurrence and how doctors are using it along with other diagnostic procedures to find cancer that may have returned and guide treatment.

 What is cancer recurrence?